scorpiontx/STX-721_Data_Availability/README.md

     - NPG_*
     - SVD_*

-The code directory includes all scripts used to run the analysis and generate the plots for the paper.
+Here, you will find all the scripts used to run the analysis and generate the plots for the paper.

 -- Requirements --